Publications

 CONCLUSION: Rates of PSA screening in the United States are associated with age and estimated life expectancy, but excessive PSA screening in elderly men with limited life expectancies remains a significant problem.
 The merits and limitations of PSA should be discussed with all patients considering prostate cancer screening.

 Schonberg, Mara A, Edward R Marcantonio, Long Ngo, Donglin Li, Rebecca A Silliman, and Ellen P McCarthy.
 (2011) 2011.
-“Causes of Death and Relative Survival of Older Women After a Breast Cancer Diagnosis”.
+“Causes of Death and Relative Survival of Older Women After a Breast Cancer Diagnosis.”.
 Journal of Clinical Oncology : Official Journal of the American Society of Clinical Oncology 29 (12): 1570-7. https://doi.org/10.1200/JCO.2010.33.0472.

 PURPOSE: To understand the impact of breast cancer on older women's survival, we compared survival of older women diagnosed with breast cancer with matched controls.
 METHODS Using the linked 1992 to 2003 Surveillance, Epidemiology, and End Results (SEER) -Medicare data set, we identified women age 67 years or older who were newly diagnosed with ductal carcinoma in situ (DCIS) or breast cancer.
 We identified women not diagnosed with breast cancer from the 5% random sample of Medicare beneficiaries residing in SEER areas.We matched patient cases to controls by birth year and registry (99% or 66,039 [corrected] patient cases matched successfully).
 We assigned the start of follow-up for controls as the patient cases' date of diagnosis.
 Mortality data were available through 2006.
 We compared survival of women with breast cancer by stage with survival of controls using multivariable proportional hazards models adjusting for age at diagnosis, comorbidity, prior mammography use, and sociodemographics.
 We repeated these analyses stratifying by age.